OFFICIAL RULES for The Zebulon 2020

 All entries must be electronic and uploaded to the contest portal (website address above).
 Emailed or paper entries are not accepted.
 All judged entries and critiques will be returned via email.
 At the conclusion of the contest, PPW will delete all electronic submissions.

 - Synopsis up to 500 words in length.
-Your name may not appear anywhere within this document.
+Your name must not appear anywhere within this document.

 - Short stories.
 This is a new category, and entrants can submit any story story in any genre up to 5000 words in length.
-Your name may not appear anywhere within this document.
+Your name must not appear anywhere within this document.

-Synopsis and Manuscript Pages must be formatted as follows:
+Synopsis and Manuscript Pages, or Short Story must be formatted as follows:

-- Documents must be in .doc format (not .docx).
+- Documents must be in .doc or docx format.

 - Ragged right margin.
 Use left justification.
 Do not use center, right, or full justification (although the title and chapter headings may be centered).